 But I found it!
 It was right there, hidden in plain sight in a menu that no longer had name, but a symbol (R.I.P., Prince).
-When hovered over, the wrench (not to be confused with a cog), next to the graph symbol, in the upper right corner in the gray bar, gives a subtitle of Tools, Billing, and Settings.
+When hovered over, the wrench, next to the graph symbol, in the upper right corner in the gray bar, gives a subtitle of Tools, Billing, and Settings.
 That’s where I found, in the column labeled Bulk Actions, an option called Rules.
 Could this be the artist formerly known as Automated Rules?!?

 Narrator: It was.

 Add the finding of this buried treasure to the list of “grumble” moments experienced while learning the new interface.
 New AdWords strikes again.
 But now we’re making major progress.

 Editor’s Note: Since this blog post was published, AdWords has updated its interface (were they listening to us?).
 The symbols in the top bar now have labels, and the submenu looks a little different, like this:

 From there, I found the following options for making automated rules: